Eastern Australia Trip. Day 3 : Sydney

 Strolled along the Nurses Walk

-The walk was created in 1979 in honour the nurses that work in that area between 1788 to 1816
+The walk was created in 1979 in honor of the nurses that work in that area between 1788 and 1816

-We couldn't imagine what was the distance that we had gone through the Rock area.
-Not that we don't want to be lost, the area was not very scarce though, but when some reviews suggested to spend at least a day to wander the neighborhood.
+We couldn't imagine what the distance was that we had gone through the Rock area.
+Not that we don't want to be lost; the area was not very scarce, though, but some reviews suggested spending at least a day wandering the neighborhood.

-The other two sites that we visited were further up north the Rock.
-The Big Dig contains the late 18th century archaeological remains, part of the Sydney YHA.
-The excavation early 90s revealed the foundations of over 30 homes and shops, the earliest built in around 1795.
+The other two sites that we visited were further up north of the Rock.
+The Big Dig contains the late 18th-century archaeological remains, part of the Sydney YHA.
+The excavation in the early 90s revealed the foundations of over 30 homes and shops, the earliest built in around 1795.

 There were at least 46 buildings at this site